tristenseng/localink/README.md

 - Add skills

-## Employers should be able to
+## Employers should be able to:
-- Regist/Login
+- Register/Login
 - Create an account
 - Create a job/request
 - Complete jobs in progress